 - Cambridge Edition (2013) p,

-After first publication these verses were printed in the USA under the title “The Toilers.”
+After their first publication, these verses were printed in the USA under the title “The Toilers.”

 Peter Keating discusses the poem in the context of the links between Kipling’s poems and the prose pieces they accompany: